QueerNet/Qnet/README.md

 # Qnet
-A decentralized overlay network with proxy access, scalability, and anonymous communication.
+A secure, decentralized overlay network with proxy access, scalability, and anonymous communication.
 Offering tracker blocking, encryption, anonymous communication, and more.